astralfrontier/chaosfrontier-org-wiki/compleat-villain/masks-heroes/spitfire.md

 * Where does it all go wrong?
   * Andy finds out
   * Another Ranger (or another WW2 hero who worked with the Rangers) shows up
-  * An old enemy of the Rangers attacks
+  * An old enemy of the Rangers attacks Spitfire
   * Vic briefly loses access to the jet pack
   * Someone in authority orders Spitfire to stand down or deliver the rocket pack
+  * What if Andy or the Rangers did something dark?
+  * What if Ashton is more than he seems?
+What if he's got a point?
 * Where do lives cross over?
   * Aldous Ashton shows up at Mr. Venture's house on regular social calls
   * Andy knows everything about Rangers & their tech